 To access the Workflow Automation feature, click on the "..." (more) tab > Workflow Automation.

-When configuring your trigger, you can choose between four options — Person, Organization, Lead, Deal, and Activity — with three options of what event relating to that item will trigger the automation — creation, updating, or deletion.
+When configuring your trigger, you can choose between five options — Person, Organization, Lead, Deal, and Activity — with three options of what event relating to that item will trigger the automation — creation, updating, or deletion.

 Once you have made all of your choices and designed your workflow, click the Save button to finalize your automation.

 Once you have saved your workflow, all of your workflows will be listed on the Workflow Automation page within the Pipedrive app.

 You may also view all of your created workflows, along with the workflows that have been created for the entire company Pipedrive account.

 You may edit, delete, or mark workflows as active or inactive.
 If a workflow is marked as inactive, the trigger and action functions will not occur.

 Inactive workflows are greyed out, to allow you to quickly understand which automations are currently active in your Pipedrive account.